petedavisdev/petedavis.dev/_posts/vite-vue-3-typescript.md

 ---
 ## All the new toys!

-I like shiney new things, so I'm building a Vue 3 app, written with TypeScript and built with Vite.
+I like shiny new things, so I'm tinkering with a Vue 3 app, written with TypeScript and built with Vite.

 ### Why Vue 3?